vanruc/todoApp/README.md

 ### Staff List
 ![](doc_img_src/staff%20list.png)

 Lets see our `Staff` list.
-Currently, Staff list shows all the information which we defined in the document's attributes section.
+Currently, our `Staff` list shows all the information which we defined in the document's attributes section.
 However, since the `Staff` document is related to `Contact` document, we expect to show some contact information in the `Staff` list too.
 Let's say we will show `Staff Image`, `Staff Name`, `Staff Mobile Phone Number`, and we also will hide some information from Staff list, for example `Issued Date`, `Expired Date`, `BIO`.

 Because we did not define the query for `Staff document` yet, it is showing all columns by default.
 So we have to open `todo.xml` file to declare the query for `Staff`.